-Through a simple mathematical calculation, false claims and statements can be proven wrong.
-For example, the Soviet government stated that they let Jews out without any problem: in 1968 they let 379 Jews to leave.
-But how many Jews were in the USSR?
+The Soviet government stated that they let Jews out without any problem, though the statistics make clear that this was a lie.
+In the year 1968, only 379 Jews were issued visas to leave the USSR.
+But how many Jews were in the USSR at that time?
 How many asked for an exit permit and received a refusal?
 And how many were afraid to ask?

 In the internal and external Soviet press, the policy of leaving the Soviet Union was expressed.
 Journalist Vladimir Katin wrote in an article published in the New York Times (April 17, 1971):